A Survey on Multimodal Disinformation Detection: Abstract

 \section{Abstract}

-Recent years have witnessed the proliferation of fake news, propaganda, misinformation, and disinformation online.
-While initially this was mostly about textual content, over time images and videos gained popularity, as they are much easier to consume, attract much more attention, and spread further than simple text.
-As a result, researchers started targeting different modalities and combinations thereof.
-As different modalities are studied in different research communities, with insufficient interaction, here we offer a survey that explores the state-of-the-art on {\em multimodal disinformation detection} covering various combinations of modalities: text, images, audio, video, network structure, and temporal information.
+Recent years have witnessed the proliferation of offensive content online such as fake news, propaganda, misinformation, and disinformation.
+While initially this was mostly about textual content, over time images and videos gained popularity, as they are much easier to consume, attract more attention, and spread further than text.
+As a result, researchers started leveraging different modalities and combinations thereof to tackle online multimodal offensive content.
+In this study, we offer a survey on the state-of-the-art on {\em multimodal disinformation detection} covering various combinations of modalities: text, images, speech, video, social media network structure, and temporal information.
 Moreover, while some studies focused on {\em factuality}, others investigated how {\em harmful} the content is.
-While these two components in the definition of disinformation -- (\emph{i})~factuality and (\emph{ii})~harmfulness, are equally important, they are typically studied in isolation.
+While these two components in the definition of disinformation -- (\emph{i})~factuality, and (\emph{ii})~harmfulness --, are equally important, they are typically studied in isolation.
 Thus, we argue for the need to tackle disinformation detection by taking into account multiple modalities as well as both factuality and harmfulness, in the same framework.
 Finally, we discuss current challenges and future research directions.